 Vicky MacKenzie, a poet and fiction writer from Fife, was the winner of the 2015 Bridge Award for New Writing.
 (Now the Emerging Writer Award.)

-MacKenzie, who won with her extract from a historical novel, Brantwood, based on the life of art critic John Ruskin, has attended two courses at Moniack Mhor and is being mentored by acclaimed Scottish Novelist, Janice Galloway.
+MacKenzie, who won with her extract from a historical novel, Brantwood, based on the life of art critic John Ruskin, attended two courses at Moniack Mhor and was mentored by acclaimed Scottish Novelist, Janice Galloway.

 Vicky MacKenzie says: